Pylons/pyramid/docs/narr/assets.rst

 that the user must have relative to the current :term:`context` when the static view is invoked.
 A user will be required to possess this permission to view any of the files represented by ``path`` of the static view.
-If your static resources must be protected by a more complex authorization scheme, see :ref:`advanced_static`.
+If your static assets must be protected by a more complex authorization scheme, see :ref:`advanced_static`.

 Here's another example that uses an :term:`asset specification` instead of an